-- Christmas Bonus £10 for each recipient of State Pension, paid annually before Christmas. - Winter Fuel Payment £250 per household where at least one person is aged at the SPa or over, and £600 per household where at least one person is aged 80 or over, paid annually in December.106 The qualifying age for this benefit increases in line with SPa. - Free NHS prescriptions and eye tests for those over 60. - Free TV Licences for those over 75 and in receipt of Pension Credit - Free central heating installed for people receiving Pension Credit and discounts for other pensioners. - Free off-peak nationwide bus travel for those aged over SPa.
+- Christmas Bonus £10 for each recipient of State Pension paid annually before Christmas. - Free NHS prescriptions and eye tests for those over 60. - Free TV Licences for those over 75 and in receipt of Pension Credit. - Free central heating installed for people receiving Pension Credit and discounts for other pensioners. - Free off-peak nationwide bus travel for those aged over SPa.
 In London, people over 60 can travel free on buses, tubes and other transport.